 ESD ASSOCIATION North Central Chapter

 The North Central Chapter is a professional voluntary association founded in 1987 by six people with a mission to promote networking and the exchange of technical information on common electrostatic discharge related subjects.
-From those first six members, the North Central Chapter membership has grown and now averages more than one hundred members throughout Minnesota, Western Wisconsin, Iowa, and North and South Dakota.
+From those first six members, the North Central Chapter membership has grown with membership throughout Minnesota, Western Wisconsin, Iowa, and North and South Dakota.

-Today, chapter members include Engineers, Technicians, Production Management, Quality Assurance and Reliability, Research, Sales and Marketing, Education, and Purchasing professionals.
+Today chapter members include Engineers, Technicians, Production Management, Quality Assurance and Reliability, Research, Sales and Marketing, Education, and Purchasing professionals.
 Our chapter members find the help and resources they need through educational programs, technical discussions, facility tours, and active networking during quarterly meetings.
-Also, the chapter's newsletter, Common Ground, covers chapter activities and a review of the technical discussion held during the previous quarterly meeting.
 You may also learn more by reading the Chapter Bylaws.

 North Central Chapter members receive notification of Chapter activities that occur throughout the year.
 The Chapter meets four times a year, and most meetings are held at member companies.
 The North Central Chapter supports the National Electrostatic Discharge Association (ESDA) through regional tutorials and national standards involvement.